 What is beyond speculation is the supremely high quality of the triptych.
 The deep, saturated hues of red, yellow, and blue create rhythmic alternations of color that play against the gold backgrounds and halos to animate the scenes.
 Such dazzling effects are carried over into the patterns decorating the soldiers' armor and the mantle of the Pharisee in the Crucifixion scene, as well as Christ's garment in the Descent into Limbo, which are executed in sgraffito, a technique that mimics the effects of brocade by scraping away areas of paint laid over gold leaf and tooled with patterned punches.
 The elaborate costumes join the carefully diversified facial features and body movements to communicate the narrative in a concise but vivid manner.
-Andrea di Vanni is often regarded as lacking the skill and sophistication of his great predecessors, but the refined execution, balanced organization of complex iconographic elements, and compelling depiction of his stature.
+Andrea di Vanni is often regarded as lacking the skill and sophistication of his great predecessors, but the refined execution, balanced organization of complex iconographic elements, and compelling depiction of human emotion that characterize the Gallery's triptych should prompt a revision of his stature.